saphanaacademy/powerweek2018/Exercise_08/Exercise_08.md

 	You can copy this service key somewhere for your ease and comfort (e.g. Notepad++) because it will be needed later in the exercise
 	![](images/43.png)

 1. Let's check that the Cloud Foundry SAPML Plugin is installed.
-Details on how to install the SAPML CLI plugin are in the prerequisites to this workshop.
 Run the following command to get the list of all the installed plugins.
-You should see that SAPML is already installed
+You should see that SAPML is already installed.
+If not you can install it from [here](https://tools.hana.ondemand.com/#mlfoundation) by downloading, extracting, then issuing the **cf install-plugin -f sapmlcli.exe** command on Windows or **cf install-plugin -f sapmlcli** on MacOS/Linux

 	```
 	cf plugins